santanunath/docker-node-react-mysql-fullstack-app/README.md

 ## Build and Dockerize a FullStack React app with Nodejs, MySQL and Nginx (proxy server)

+> Note: here CLASS based components are used

 Step1:
 > Clone this repo in your PC/laptop/vps.
 $ git clone repo-url